yumnazia/Lyft-Driver-Lifetime-Value-Analysis/README.md

 # Lyft Driver Life time value analysis
 This detailed analysis covers different aspects of a driver's life at Lyft.
+It covers drivers projected life, driver's projected lifetime value, driver churn and segmentation to assess behavior associated with drivers most likely to churn followed by effect of demand on drivers.

 I have first done some exploratory data analysis to get a better understanding of the data.
 We have three datasets:
 1. Rides datasets: One that includes information on rides such as driver id, ride id, and the other that includes timestamps associated with the ride specific events.
 2. Drivers dataset: This dataset contains information on drivers including the onboarding dates for each of the drivers.